Filter Options

 How much will this tour cost?

 “There are many variables determining the price of a Madagascar tour.
 However, as a guideline, you can expect a 12-day mid-range package to start at around US$2,000 per person.
-The level of accommodation is a big factor.
+The level of accommodations is a big factor.
 Taking a few local flights can save valuable time otherwise spent driving long distances, but it also increases the overall cost.
 Another variable is the choice between a private or group tour.
 Spending time on the beach is usually cheaper than moving around on tour.
 Taking all these variables into account makes for a wide range of prices.”

 6